 You can join the hundreds of Connecticut volunteers who help abused and neglected children get what they deserve -- a safe, permanent home and hope for the future.

-An affiliate of the National Court Appointed Special Advocate (CASA) program, Children In Placement is the only CASA program in the state.
+An affiliate of the National Court Appointed Special Advocate (CASA) program, Children In Placement is the first CASA program in the state.

 Children In Placement is fostering a better way for Connecticut's children.

 Thanks to the efforts of her CASA volunteer shown in the photo with her, Christina is living in a safe home.
 When her mother was battling substance abuse, it was easy for a judge to grant the grandmother temporary guardianship – it happens all the time.
 But when the mother comes back to court to regain custody of her child, the judge often has to make a decision based on two completely different stories from mom and grandma as to the living conditions in each house.
 What is the judge to do? .